OfficeDev/office-js-docs-pr/docs/excel/make-custom-functions-compatible-with-xll-udf.md

 ## Custom function behavior for XLL compatible functions

-When a spreadsheet is opened that contains XLL functions for which there is also an equivalent add-in, the XLL's functions are converted to XLL compatible custom functions.
-On the next save, they are written to the file in a compatible mode so that they work with both the XLL and Excel add-in custom functions (when on other platforms).
+An add-in's XLL functions are converted to XLL compatible custom functions when a spreadsheet is opened and there is an equivalent add-in available.
+On the next save, the XLL functions are written to the file in a compatible mode so that they work with both the XLL and Excel add-in custom functions (when on other platforms).

 The following table compares features across XLL user-defined functions, XLL compatible custom functions, and Excel add-in custom functions.